 An t-Údarás Rialaithe

-An t-Údarás Rialaithe (The Governing Authority) is appointed by the Trustees to govern and control all the affairs of the College subject to this Scheme of Incorporation and in accordance with the Instrument of Government approved by the Trustees.
+An t-Údarás Rialaithe (The Governing Authority) is appointed by the MIC Board of Trustees to govern and control all the affairs of Mary Immaculate College subject to this Scheme of Incorporation and in accordance with the Instrument of Government approved by the Trustees.

 In performing its functions, An t-Údarás Rialaithe shall promote the objectives set out in the College Mission Statement and, in particular, it shall regulate its affairs to preserve, protect and support the Colleges denominational status and shall act in accordance with the ethos and traditions of Mary Immaculate College as a Catholic College.
 Furthermore, it shall have regard to:

-(ii) the effective and efficient use of resources, and
+- The effective and efficient use of resources

 Bishop Brendan Leahy was born in Dublin in 1960 and ordained Bishop of Limerick in 2013.
 He studied law in UCD and became involved in Free Legal Aid Centres (FLAC).
 He worked with UCD chaplaincy.
 In 1980, he entered Clonliffe College, Dublin and in first year studied theology, spirituality and psychology at the Mater Dei Institute of Education.
 At this time, he also studied for the Bar in Kings Inns being called to the Bar in 1983.
 He became involved with the Focolare Movement.